terraform-google-modules/terraform-example-foundation/2-environments/README.md

 1. Run `./tf-wrapper.sh apply production`

 If you received any errors or made any changes to the Terraform config or `terraform.tfvars` you must re-run `./tf-wrapper.sh plan <env>` before run `./tf-wrapper.sh apply <env>`

+### Optional Variables

+Some variables used to deploy the step have default values.
+Check if you want to change those values before doing the deploy:

+- **skip_gcloud_download:** By default this option is `true`.
+The default value assumes gcloud is already available outside the module, if you change to false it will download gcloud.
+- **base_network_project_alert_spent_percents:** By default this value is this list of percentages `[0.5, 0.75, 0.9, 0.95]`.
+This is a list of percentages of the budget to alert on when threshold is exceeded for the base networks project
+- **base_network_project_alert_pubsub_topic:** By default this value is `null`.
+This is the name of the Cloud Pub/Sub topic where budget related messages will be published, in the form of `projects/{project_id}/topics/{topic_id}` for the base networks project
+- **base_network_project_budget_amount:** By default this value is `1000`.
+This is the amount to use as the budget for the base networks project
+- **restricted_network_project_alert_spent_percents:** By default this value is this list of percentages `[0.5, 0.75, 0.9, 0.95]`.
+This is a list of percentages of the budget to alert on when threshold is exceeded for the restricted networks project.
+- **restricted_network_project_alert_pubsub_topic:** By default this value is `null`.
+This is the name of the Cloud Pub/Sub topic where budget related messages will be published, in the form of `projects/{project_id}/topics/{topic_id}` for the restricted networks project
+- **restricted_network_project_budget_amount:** By default this value is `1000`.
+This is the amount to use as the budget for the restricted networks project.
+- **monitoring_project_alert_spent_percents:** By default this value is this list of percentages `[0.5, 0.75, 0.9, 0.95]`.
+This is a list of percentages of the budget to alert on when threshold is exceeded for the monitoring project.
+- **monitoring_project_alert_pubsub_topic:** By default this value is `null`.
+This is the name of the Cloud Pub/Sub topic where budget related messages will be published, in the form of `projects/{project_id}/topics/{topic_id}` for the monitoring project.
+- **monitoring_project_budget_amount:** By default this value is `1000`.
+This is the amount to use as the budget for the monitoring project.
+- **secret_project_alert_spent_percents:** By default this value is this list of percentages `[0.5, 0.75, 0.9, 0.95]`.
+This is a list of percentages of the budget to alert on when threshold is exceeded for the secrets project.
+- **secret_project_alert_pubsub_topic:** By default this value is `null`.
+This is the name of the Cloud Pub/Sub topic where budget related messages will be published, in the form of `projects/{project_id}/topics/{topic_id}` for the secrets project.
+- **secret_project_budget_amount:** By default this value is `1000`.
+This is the amount to use as the budget for the secrets project.